Azure-Samples/azure-cosmosdb-graph-bulkexecutor-dotnet-getting-started/README.md

 - csharp
 products:
 - azure
+- azure-cosmos-db
 name: Azure Cosmos DB BulkExecutor library for .NET
-description: "The Azure Cosmos DB BulkExecutor library for .NET acts as an extension library to the Cosmos DB .NET SDK and provides developers out-of-the-box functionality to perform bulk operations in Azure Cosmos DB."
+description: "The Azure Cosmos DB BulkExecutor library for .NET acts as an extension library to the .NET SDK and provides functionality to perform bulk operations in Azure Cosmos DB."
 urlFragment: azure-cosmosdb-graph-bulkexecutor-dotnet-getting-started
 ---